Soccer-World-Pride in Australia drives Socceroos coach Postecoglou

 By Nick Mulvenney

-SYDNEY, June 5 Australia coach Ange Postecoglou is not heading to Brazil looking for excuses despite being handed the reins just eight months before the World Cup with the Socceroos apparently in disarray.
+SYDNEY, April 28 Despite being handed the reins just eight months before the World Cup finals with the Socceroos apparently in disarray, Australia coach Ange Postecoglou is not heading to Brazil looking for excuses.

-Any reasonable observer would think he could claim a few if Australia disappoint, not least because they are the lowest-ranked team and have been grouped with world champions Spain, 2010 runners-up the Netherlands and Chile.
+Any reasonable observer would think he could claim a few if Australia disappoint in June, not least because they are the lowest-ranked team and have been grouped with world champions Spain, Netherlands, the 2010 runners-up, and Chile.

 To look for explanations of failure before a sporting contest is distinctly un-Australian, however, and although he was born in Greece, Postecoglou is a "true blue" Aussie.